kearutherford/BerkeleyForestsAnalytics/README.md

       - **litter_depth:** Litter depth in centimeters or inches.
-May be an individual depth measurement or the average depth on the transect (see note below).
+May be an individual depth measurement or the average depth on the transect (see note directly below).
 The class of this variable must be numeric.
       - **duff_depth:** Duff depth in centimeters or inches.
-May be an individual depth measurement or the average depth on the transect (see note below).
+May be an individual depth measurement or the average depth on the transect (see note directly below).
 The class of this variable must be numeric.

     - If duff and litter depth are measured together, the dataframe must also have the following column:

       - **lit_duff_depth:** Combined litter and duff depth in centimeters or inches.
-May be an individual depth measurement or the average depth on the transect (see note below).
+May be an individual depth measurement or the average depth on the transect (see note directly below).
 The class of this variable must be numeric.

     *Note: If multiple depth measurements were taken for each transect, the user may average the depths together before import (in which